 Aussie loves his brother Uluru more than anything else, and they spend most of their time together.
 Aussie also enjoys chewing on things – bones, sticks, his brother’s tails – you name it!

-Our four dingoes were displaced after a couple’s conservation efforts did not go as planned.
-Kooyong and her mate Buckley were a breeding pair of pure dingoes who came from Dingo Discover and Research Centre in Australia, which has been an official conservation organization since 2007.
-The Centre finds zoos and sanctuaries outside of Australia, who are willing to care for a breeding pair of dingoes and their offspring to help ensure that the species survives.
+The story of our Australian dingoes, Aussie, Glacier, and Uluru actually begins with their parents, Kooyong and Buckley, who were part of a breeding program overseen by the Dingo Discovery and Research Center in Australia, which has been an official conservation organization since 2007.
+The Centre finds zoos and sanctuaries outside of Australia that are willing to care for a breeding pair of dingoes and their offspring to help ensure that the species survives.

-Occasionally, a breeding pair goes to a private home, like Kooyong and Buckley who went to live with a husband and wife in Florida.
-They gave their dingoes great care and made sure they had plenty of love, socialization and a rich diet.
-Kooyong had a litter of six pups.
-Although the whole dingo family had great care, the human family went through a rough patch.
+Occasionally, a breeding pair goes to a private home instead of a facility, as was the case for Kooyong and Buckley who went to live with a husband and wife in Florida.
+The couple gave their dingoes great care and eventually Kooyong had a litter of six pups while in their care!
+Unfortunately, while the dingoes were well cared for, the human family went through a rough patch.
 The husband tried to sell Kooyong’s pups and quickly found out that it was illegal.
-As a result, he left, taking all their funds and left his wife and her son along with all the animals.
+He then left his family, taking all their funds and leaving the dingoes.

-Soon after, Buckley and his three sons had a terrible fight, that resulted in Buckley being euthanized due to devastating injuries.
-With tremendous sadness, the woman decided her dingoes needed placement in new homes.
-Two of Kooyong’s pups found a home at a zoo.
-Kooyong, Aussie, Glacier, and Uluru had a terrific foster home in North Carolina until Wild Spirit Wolf Sanctuary staff could make their way to bring them to their permanent home at the sanctuary.
-The family is now spayed and neutered which has helped keep peace amongst the boys, but as a result our dingoes are no longer part of the conservation program.
+Soon after, Buckley and his sons had a terrible fight that resulted in Buckley being euthanized due to devastating injuries.
+With tremendous sadness, the woman decided the remaining dingoes needed placement in new homes.
+Two of Kooyong’s pups found a home at a zoo, and the rest of the family came to be with us here at Wild Spirit.